 Fibromyalgia is characterized by widespread musculoskeletal pain accompanied by fatigue, sleep, memory, and mood issues.
 Although this disease is not completely understood, researchers theorize that fibromyalgia amplifies painful sensations by affecting the way your brain processes pain signals.
 Over time, these persistent symptoms can take a serious toll on overall quality of life.

-Before any senior can explore their pain options, they will need help in bringing their issue to light.
-Many seniors are unable or ashamed to admit that they are dealing with chronic pain.
-In these situations, it is up to their loved ones or caregivers to step in and help their senior get to the bottom of the issue.
-For seniors who are unable to communicate their issues or feelings with pain, they may need their caregiver to look for signs that a serious problem is forming.
+Before any senior can explore their pain options, they will need help bringing their issue to light.
+Many seniors are unable or ashamed to admit they have chronic pain.
+In these situations, it’s up to their loved ones or caregivers to step in and help get to the bottom of the issue.
+For seniors who are unable to communicate their issues or feelings with pain, they may need their caregiver to look for signs.

-Here are some of the top signs and symptoms for caregivers to look for:
+Here are some of the signs and symptoms that caregivers should look for:

 - Teary eyes or crying